ea-q-le/manheimcrawler/README.md

 - Added logic to fetch the vehicle odometer information.
   - Introduced new logic to eliminate vehicles with odometer readings higer than certain parameter defined in `application.config`
+- Added logic to fetch the vehicle VIN and parse it with a special design if the VIN is of correct length.

 ---

 ## Future Improvements / Work-in-Progress

-> Vehicle VIN

-- Add logic to fetch the vehicle VIN information.
-  Current logic does not have any consideration for this.

 > Vehicle status analysis